carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 > ## Exercise
 >
 > Draw the connecting arrows in the following graph of our workflow.
+Also, provide the outputs/inputs of the different steps.
 > You can use for example Paint or print out the graph.
 >
 > ![]({{page.root}}/fig/Ep3_empty_graph.png){: height="300px"}